 - more than 99% of the total dollar returns each year were “earned” in 48 months (5.1% of all months) of the 78 year period.
 So for a market timing strategy to be successful, it has to be highly accurate.

 These results might explain why few money managers lay claim to being able to successfully time the stock market.
-Below we’ll summarize some phenomenon where market timing might help to generate market beating returns.
+Below we’ll summarize some phenomenons where market timing might help to generate market-beating returns.

 Historically, the May to October period represents a relatively weak semi-annual period for the stock market on average (but not every year).
 And the November to April period is a relatively strong semi-annual period for the stock market.
 This seasonal stock market phenomenon has been characterized by phrases including, “Sell in May and Go Away”, “the Halloween Effect”, and “Buy when it snows, sell when it goes.”
 The seasonal trading strategy is to sell stocks at the start of May and hold proceeds in cash.
 Then in the autumn, typically around Halloween, stocks are bought again.

 A study by Ben Jacobsen and Cherry Y. Zhang, both from Massey University in New Zealand observed 108 stock markets (24 developed markets, 21 emerging markets, 63 frontier markets) over long time periods (310 years of monthly market index prices for the United Kingdom, 210 years for the United States and over 100 years data for another 7 countries) to study this effect.
 Such massive data was utilized to address concern of possible data mining.

 In total 55,425 monthly observations over 319 years show winter returns – from November through April are 4.52% (t-value 9.69) higher than summer returns.
 A Sell-in-May trading strategy beats the market more than 80% of the time over 5-year horizons.
 Below is part of the study table of the overall results:

 The anomaly hasn’t disappeared or reversed itself but continues to exist even though it is widely known.